 Coach Hubka played his youth ball in Claresholm before moving on to the Fort Macleod Royals American Legion team (83-89).
 After playing his youth ball in Southern Alberta, Todd played college ball for the North Idaho Cardinals where he was 2nd team All-Conference.
 Todd brings knowledge to all aspects of the game and is constantly learning and refining his approach to the game.
-The program has hit over .300 consistently over the past 22 years.
+The program has hit over .300 consistently over the past 23 years.
 Todd takes pride in the direction of the Prairie Baseball Academy and is excited by the youth movement at PBA in 2019.
 The team is younger and more athletic than it has been in a few years, and the Varsity team is looking to win back the Championship that they missed out on in 2018.

 Head Coach Todd Hubka feels Ryan’s commitment to the game of baseball and coaching has helped the Prairie Baseball Academy achieve what they have over the last seven seasons.
 Ryan was also the head coach of the Lethbridge Bulls from 2014-2016.
 Coach MacDonald led the Bulls to two consecutive seasons with the best record in the WMBL, and in 2015 the Bulls captured their first ever WMBL Championship going a perfect 9-0 in the playoffs.